RA-NS VHF Antenna Arrays

 (17 foot length accommodates mast heights up to 12 feet above ground level.)

-The choice of antenna is determined by the system gain required.
-Unlike single antenna arrays where beam width (and therefore bearing accuracy) is a function of the number of elements in the array, the accuracy of the RA-NS precision system is independent of antenna gain.
-The RA-2A system two element antenna is preferred for short range fixed-site location work or mounting in the bed of a pickup truck or the roof of a car.
-In the RA-NS system, the small antennas provide the same bearing accuracy as the larger arrays.
-The user is therefore free to enjoy the reduced weight, wind drag, ice loading, and reduced physical dimensions of the small system.
-Spacing between two antennas remains the same, regardless of the type and size of antenna employed.
+The choice of antenna is determined by the system gain required and mounting considerations (systems using the smaller RA-2A, 2-element antennas are easier to mount).
+Unlike single antenna arrays where beam width is a function of the number of elements in the array, the accuracy of the RA-NS precision system is independent of antenna gain.
+Use of the RA-2A two-element antenna is preferred for many applications, including mounting in the bed of a pickup truck or the roof of a vehicle.
+In the RA-NS system, small antennas provide the same bearing accuracy as larger arrays; while having reduced weight, wind drag, and physical dimensions.

-Antenna choice should be based on desired system sensitivity (operating range and signal strength).
+Antenna choice should be based on desired system sensitivity (operating range).
 Always use the smallest antenna possible to avoid confusion due to reflected signals.
-All Telonics Receiving Antennas are trimmed to frequency and tested for bandwidth and VSWR.
-When ordering, specify lowest and highest frequencies that must be covered by antenna system (i.e. 164.0 to 166.0 MHz).
-Please contact our laboratory for further information.

 The TAC-5 Null Combiner, shown in Figure 8, is a precision instrument.
 The TAC-5 forces a 180 degree phase shift between the paired antennas and thereby positions a narrow deep null directly in front of the array (Figures 9 and 10).
 The null is bound on either side by a point of maximum gain (peaks).
 The depth of the null or area of minimal signal reception, -10 to -30 dBV), is easily detected by the human ear.
-Precision direction finding (bearing location) with repeatable ± 0.5-2.0 degree accuracy can be obtained with little training.
+Precision direction finding (bearing determination) with repeatable ± 0.5-2.0 degree accuracy can be obtained with little training.
 The RA-NS series is far more effective for precision direction finding work than classic single Yagi beam arrays.
-As previously mentioned (unlike single beam arrays), bearing accuracy is not a function of antenna gain.
+As previously mentioned, bearing accuracy is not a function of antenna gain.